Parks and Open Spaces

 Diamond Jubilee Wood

 This 60 acre native woodland site was developed by the Council and the Woodland Trust in a partnership projected to commemorate the 2012 Diamond Jubilee, marking Queen Elizabeth’s 60th year as a monarch.
-Whitehead Diamond Jubilee Wood is one of 60 Diamond Jubilee Woods throughout the UK and the only on in Northern Ireland.

-The site is a haven for wildlife largely due to the variety of habitats.
 In addition to woodland a walk around the 2km circular route will enable you to experience a wildlife pond, wildflower areas, native hedgerows as well as picnic/BBQ areas, gym equipment and range of sculptures.

 Friends of Whitehead Diamond Jubilee Wood

-The woodland includes an orchard planted and maintained by the Friends of Whitehead Diamond Jubilee Wood.
-This is a group of local volunteers who dedicate their time and energy to care for and improve this beautiful site.
-To find out more about this or other Friends of Groups in the area get in touch!
+This is a group of local volunteers who dedicate their time and energy to care for and improve this beautiful site

-'Friends Of' Groups
+Visit our 'Friends Of' Volunteer Groups page.

 Opening Hours, Facilities and Location